ray-project/ray/doc/source/data/dataset-pipeline.rst

 Datasets execute their transformations synchronously in blocking calls.
 However, it can be useful to overlap dataset computations with output.
 This can be done with a `DatasetPipeline <package-ref.html#datasetpipeline-api>`__.

 A DatasetPipeline is an unified iterator over a (potentially infinite) sequence of Ray Datasets, each of which represents a *window* over the original data.
 Conceptually it is similar to a `Spark DStream <https://spark.apache.org/docs/latest/streaming-programming-guide.html#discretized-streams-dstreams>`__, but manages execution over a bounded amount of source data instead of an unbounded stream.
 Ray computes each dataset window on-demand and stitches their output together into a single logical data iterator.
 DatasetPipeline implements most of the same transformation and output methods as Datasets (e.g., map, filter, split, iter_rows, to_torch, etc.).
-You can also apply holistic transformations to each window of the pipeline (e.g., sort_each_window(), random_shuffle_each_window(), etc.).

 Creating a DatasetPipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~